Using a Real Estate Attorney

 Real estate attorneys can help you answer countless questions about the purchase agreement, including the following:

-- Were all additions and alterations done legally and in compliance of code?
+- Were all additions and alterations done legally and in compliance with the code?

 - If you are the buyer and want to make changes to the property, can they be done lawfully?